Going With The Grain

 Ever wonder what happens when we’re done floor malting, micro malting, smoking, roasting and mashing our barley, wheat and rye?

-We don’t like seeing anything go to waste, so we give away our spent grains to farmers near the Rogue Brewery in Newport, Oregon.
+We don’t like seeing anything go to waste, so we give away our spent grains to farmers near the Rogue Brewery and Distillery in Newport, Oregon.

 It helps out everybody.
 We don’t dump the grain in the landfill.
 Our fellow farmers get a free source of high fiber, high protein, low fat supplemental feed for their livestock.